paypal/skipto/README.md

 * `Alt+0` : Windows, Unix and Linux.
 * `Option+0` : macOS.

-NOTE: Browsers on iOS and iPadOS devices support `accesskey` to move focus to the menu button, but do not support the menu button keyboard commands to use the menu at this time.
-Browsers on Android devices do not support `accesskey`s at this time.

 ## Adding to Website

 All you need are either skipto.js or skipto.min.js from the "downloads/js" directory.
 Please note that skipto.min.js is a minified (a lighter version) of the script.